M-Twin4US/C-scan_Simulation/README.md

 ---

-## 3. Convert Grasshopper Output to HDF5 Files
+## 3. Convert Grasshopper output to HDF5 files

 The sliced cross-sections are saved as spreadsheet files, which need to be converted into `.h5` format for compatibility with gprMax.

-A Python script (`convert_gh_to_h5.py`) is provided as a reference for this conversion process.
+A Python script (`gh_output_to_hdf5.py`) is provided as a reference for this conversion process.

 ---

-## 4. Prepare Simulation Input Files and Run Simulations
+## 4. Prepare simulation input files and run simulations

 The simulation input files can be generated in bulk using Python or other scripting languages.
 This involves creating: